sjsu-library/unionist/_items/unionist--text-0169.md

 articleType:
 volume: '1'
 issue: '20'
-transcription: Our acknowledgements are due to the Hon.
-Ebenezer Young, for a copy of Secretary<br>Taney’s Bank Report.<br>
+transcription: 'Our acknowledgements are due to the Hon.
+Ebenezer Young, for a copy of Secretary Taney’s Bank Report. '
 scholarlyNotes:
 commentary: 'This is the same Roger B. Taney (1777-1864)  who wrote the infamous Dred Scott decision when he was the Chief Justice of the Supreme Court of the United